Difficulty hearing dialogue in TV drama is a recurring irritation for audiences. Is there a simple solution, asks Maggie Brown

 Another sound engineer adds: “The levels are not a problem.
 The whole nation can hear an actor mumbling.
 If you bring up the levels, the actor is still mumbling.
 There is an entire culture of denial at the BBC.
 Written guidelines, a set of training videos… are pointless.”

-Ashworth is a member of the Institute of Professional Sound, which has around 600 members working in television, film and theatre (see box on page 12).
+Ashworth is a member of the Institute of Professional Sound, which has around 600 members working in television, film and theatre (see below).
 The IPS view is that Moore is – in this case – making a simple problem complicated.

 Ashworth concedes, in fairness, that audibility is not just an issue for the BBC: it is industry wide and includes documentaries as well as drama.